10 Ways To Get Your Offer Accepted In A Seller's Market

 When buyers finance through a lender, they’re often at the mercy of the lender’s process.
 This has the potential to lead to a negative outcome.
 Santana suggests that many lenders want an inspection, or to include appraisal contingencies to protect their best interests.
 This could deter a seller, especially if they have other offers on the table.

 Dealing with cash offers proves that a buyer is serious and has the financial means to expedite closing.
 Cash offers allow the buyer to be in control instead of letting a lender dictate the closing process.

 Make Sure Your Offer Is Complete

-Paying attention to the details of your offer should be a no-brainer, but every day there are mistakes made in this process.
-This may include missing disclosures, EMD, or pertinent information for the purchase agreement.
+Paying attention to the details of your offer should be a no-brainer, but every day mistakes are made in this process.
+This may include missing disclosures, EMD or pertinent information for the purchase agreement.
 In a competitive market, mistakes like these may result in your offer getting tossed.

 Offer One Month of Free Occupancy

 When purchasing a home with a mortgage, your payment isn’t due until a month after you close.
 Why not offer your payment early to sweeten the deal?
 A seller could benefit from you paying “rent” for a month, and this may strengthen your offer.

 But, if you do decide to offer 1 month of free occupancy, make sure you discuss all of the details beforehand.
 It’s wise to have this agreement in writing so guidelines are clear and concise.
 You don’t want to find yourself an unwelcome houseguest for an indefinite amount of time.